ns1-terraform/terraform-provider-ns1/website/docs/r/apikey.html.markdown

   dns_manage_zones = true
 }

-# Access secret information (metadata only, not the actual secret key)
+# Access secret metadata (not the actual secret key values)
 output "secret_info" {
-  value = ns1_apikey.rotating.secrets
+  value = ns1_apikey.expiring.secrets
   sensitive = true
 }
 ```

+## Important Notes

+~> **Changing expiry_duration forces recreation.** When you modify the `expiry_duration` field of an existing API key, Terraform will destroy the old key and create a new one.
+This means the API key ID and all secrets will change.
+Any external references to the old key will break.
+Plan your migrations carefully and update dependent systems before changing this value.

 ## Permissions
 An API key will inherit permissions from the teams it is assigned to.